gedaipek/TechHive_Global_Project/README.md

 ### Regional Comparisons:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* North America is the company’s largest market, contributing 51% of total revenue and 47% of total order volume.
+It is followed by Europe, the Middle East, and Africa, accounting for 29% of revenue and 25% of orders, then Asia-Pacific with 12% of revenue and 10% of orders, and finally Latin America, contributing 6% of revenue and 0.06% of total order volume.

 * **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 * **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** Europe, the Middle East, and Africa saw a significant
+* **Main insight 4.** Europe, the Middle East, and Africa saw a significant increase in order volume share in 4Q22, climbing from 26% to %33 quarter over quarter known region sales.

 [Visualization specific to category 4]